ROCm/HIP/docs/how-to/unified_memory.rst

 performance can vary based on the specific use case and the hardware architecture.

-For the description of ``hipMemAdvise()`` and the detailed list of advises, visit the :doc:`reference page <reference/unified_memory_reference>`.
+For the description of ``hipMemAdvise()`` and the detailed list of advice, visit the :ref:`unified_memory_reference`.

-Here is the updated version of the example above with memory advises.
+Here is the updated version of the example above with memory advice.

 .. code-block:: cpp
     :emphasize-lines: 17-26